Panzah-Nexus/voice-pipeline/docs/README.md

 Welcome to the complete documentation for the **Air-Gapped Voice AI Pipeline**.
 This system is designed for deployment on **RunPod with NVIDIA L4 GPUs**, enabling natural, low-latency voice conversations using a fully self-contained AI stack.

-All AI processing, from speech recognition to language understanding and speech synthesis, happens within your private RunPod instance, ensuring data privacy and security with no external API dependencies during operation.
+All AI processing, from speech recognition to language understanding, and speech synthesis, happens within your private RunPod instance, ensuring data privacy and security with no external API dependencies during operation.

 ## 🚀 Getting Started